MicrosoftDocs/dynamics-365-fraud-protection/content/integrate-real-time-api.md

 To take advantage of the full suite of Microsoft Dynamics 365 Fraud Protection features, send your transaction data to the real-time APIs.
 In the evaluate experience, this allows you to analyze the results of using Fraud Protection.
 In the protect experience, you can also honor decisions based on the rules you have configured.

-Depending on how you choose to use Fraud Protection, you may make use of different sets of APIs, as shown below:
+Depending on how you choose to use Fraud Protection, you may make use of different sets of APIs, such as shown below:

 - **Purchase protection APIs**: Purchase, PurchaseStatus, BankEvent, Chargeback, Refund, UpdateAccount, Label
-- **Account protection APIs**: SignUp, SignUpStatus, Label

-For documentation about all supported events, see <a href="https://go.microsoft.com/fwlink/?linkid=2084942" target="_blank">Dynamics 365 Fraud Protection API</a>.
+### API Integration Milestones

+- 1.Create an AAD Application (via Dynamics Fraud Protection UX)

+- 2.Generate an access token

+- 3.Call the APIs

 ## Set up